telehealth-cart-project/.github/profile/README.md

 <h2>Current Developments</h2>

 <p>
-The primary focus of current development is improving the ML architecture so that the telehealth cart can function as a truly modular screening platform.
+The original capstone established a proof-of-concept for a modular, ML-based telehealth cart.
+Current development builds on that framework by addressing limitations identified during the initial design and expanding the system toward a more deployable and adaptable platform.
 </p>

 <table>